knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 TODO: This could have geolocation, modulo privacy issues.

-TODO: This could have time zone or really, the political time domain, so that computing eg "work time" vs "non-work time" is possible.
+TODO: This could have time zone or really, the political time domain, so that computing eg "work time" vs "non-work time" is possible.  `https://timezonedb.com/time-zones` has time zone names on the format `Continent/Subdivision/Location`, probably it's this we need.

 ## DEVICE